drewrl3v/drewrl3v.github.io/03-puzzles.md

 **January 2024:**
 What is the probability that three uniformly random points on a circle will be contained in some semicircle?

+**February 2024:**
+I have assigned two uniformly distributed random numbers from -1000 to 1000 on two slips of paper and turn them face down.

+You are allowed to turn the first slip over and examine the value.
+If you believe it's the larger of the two values, you keep the slip of paper.
+If not, you keep the second slip of paper.
+You win if you get the larger of the two values.

+Is it possible to come up with a strategy that let's you win more than 50% of the time?